Pressure builds on UK's Johnson to fire health secretary

 The prime minister has himself been criticised in an official report over his personal finances.

-And the country’s spending watchdog has criticised the government for the way it awarded billions of pounds of contracts at the height of the pandemic, after some multi-million pound contracts went to companies with links to ministers, lawmakers and officials.
+And the country’s spending watchdog has criticised the way the government awarded billions of pounds of contracts related to fighting COVID-19 after some multi-million pound orders went to companies with links to ministers, lawmakers and officials.

 The health ministry has said it needed to move quickly.

-The Times newspaper said Johnson’s approach to criticism and wrongdoing put public support at risk.
+The revelations have led to charges of cronyism and incompetence, although Johnson’s Conservative Party remains comfortably ahead in opinion polls.
+The Times newspaper said Johnson’s approach to governing put public support at risk.

 “The danger is that this cavalier approach to rules is becoming corrosive to that most precious commodity for any government — public trust,” it said.